hansjovis/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 ```
 {% end %}

-Adding properties to the new wrapper component can be achieved by adding them to the `wrapperProps` property of the returned component.
+Adding new properties to the block's wrapper component can be achieved by adding them to the `wrapperProps` property of the returned component.

 _Example:_